HOQU Price Tops $0.0043 (HQX)

-HOQU (CURRENCY:HQX) traded 4.9% lower against the US dollar during the 24 hour period ending at 13:00 PM Eastern on May 10th.
-One HOQU coin can currently be purchased for about $0.0043 or 0.00000007 BTC on exchanges.
-HOQU has a market capitalization of $721,996.52 and approximately $3.18 million worth of HOQU was traded on exchanges in the last day.
-During the last week, HOQU has traded up 11.6% against the US dollar.
+HOQU (CURRENCY:HQX) traded down 4.4% against the dollar during the 1 day period ending at 7:00 AM Eastern on May 13th.
+During the last week, HOQU has traded 5% higher against the dollar.
+One HOQU coin can currently be purchased for about $0.0043 or 0.00000009 BTC on popular cryptocurrency exchanges.
+HOQU has a total market cap of $728,975.04 and approximately $6.06 million worth of HOQU was traded on exchanges in the last day.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.

-HOQU (CRYPTO:HQX) is a coin.
-Its genesis date was November 27th, 2017.
+HQX is a coin.
+Its launch date was November 27th, 2017.
 HOQU’s total supply is 275,854,380 coins and its circulating supply is 169,144,018 coins.
+The Reddit community for HOQU is /r/HOQU and the currency’s Github account can be viewed here.
+HOQU’s official message board is blog.hoqu.io.
 HOQU’s official Twitter account is @HOQU_IO and its Facebook page is accessible here.
-The Reddit community for HOQU is /r/HOQU and the currency’s Github account can be viewed here.
 The official website for HOQU is www.hoqu.io.
-HOQU’s official message board is blog.hoqu.io.

 According to CryptoCompare, “HOQU is the decentralized marketing platform that allows merchants and affiliates to interact directly and ensures fair CPA deals based on a smart contract. “